Edragon/edragon.github.io/Board-dat/OPM/OPM1146-dat/OPM1146-dat.md

 - All the rest SMD resistors are included in the package.
 - Supply VCC should be +2V > Vbat

+Notice the import solar panel voltage is set to 15V, based on [[MPPT-dat]]

 ## Board Functions